trunk-os/community/install-instructions.md

 After a while, you should be able to visit <http://trunk.local>.
 How long it takes to come up depends on your computer.

+The current interface is intended as a way to exercise the system functionality; please do not look at this as a representation of the final product.
+It's just crossing the t's and dotting the i's.

 ### Creating an account

 First click the "Create an Account" button near the bottom of the login screen.
 Fill it out, click submit and wait for a green confirmation dialog.
 Go back to <http://trunk.local> and login with the information.